 With all the recent innovation in the FinTech sector, a question is still left unanswered – what will GAFA (Google, Apple, Facebook and Amazon) do?
 They have access to an unthinkable amount of data, cutting-edge technologies including cloud computing, AI and machine learning to leverage big data, a bottomless pit of cash and customer bases in the billions.
-Consider the fact that the global digital payments industry is around $55tn (Forbes) and that nearly a third of online merchants accepted digital wallets as payments (Statistica) – it seems to be a matter of time until GAFA will try and get their piece of the pie.
+Consider the fact that the global digital payments industry is around $5.44tn and a research from Experian highlights the rise of digital wallets: Three out of every five consumers are now using a mobile wallet to make digital payments – it seems to be a matter of time until GAFA will try and get their piece of the pie.

 “China has jumped from using cash to using phones without the middle steps of cheques and bank cards,”

-More than 580 million people made at least one mobile payment in China during 2018, this is up 10.7 per cent year-on-year, Xinhua reported (China’s official news agency) The payments system that AliPay (Alibaba) and Wechat (Tencent) use is mainly based upon QR codes.
+There are more than 123 billion mobile payment transactions in China, Xinhua reported (China’s official news agency) The payments system that AliPay (Alibaba) and Wechat (Tencent) use is mainly based upon QR codes.
 This system has completely taken over – you buy items by scanning their QR code, shops hardly take cash anymore, even homeless people display their QR code for help.
 Both Wechat and Alipay allow you to send money to friends, businesses and even to pay utility bills.
 Moreover, Wechat is a social media platform in itself, so you can send money in-app whilst messaging.
 Alipay on the other hand was a vertical integration move by the parent company’s ecommerce platform, it then expanded with Wechat to become the payment system for everything.

-Earlier this year, Alipay acquired WorldFirst, a UK-based remmitance FinTech company.
-This will undoubtedly open doors for their European entry.
-Even more recently they announced a collaboration with 6 digital wallets in Europe.
-This means that customers from Asia will be able to pay hassle-free with AliPay – this will be at all merchants that currently accept these 6 digital wallets.
+Alipay acquired WorldFirst, a UK-based remmitance FinTech company.
+Which opened the doors for their European entry.
+In 2019 they announced a collaboration with 6 digital wallets in Europe.
+This means that customers from Asia are able to pay hassle-free with AliPay – this is for all merchants that currently accept these 6 digital wallets.